Welcome

 Tlazohtla

-Itzel is a Mexicah from Tepetlixpa, Mexico, living in Alaska and a bilingual researcher working within the Abya Yala (Latin American) diaspora community towards localized community-based solutions.
+Itzel is a Nahua from Tepetlixpa, Mexico, living in Alaska and a bilingual researcher actively engaged with the Abya Yala (Latin American) diaspora community in Alaska since 2013, working toward community-based solutions and imagining Latinx futurities.

 ABYA YALA